 Clos Saint Antonin is a 15-hectare estate located outside Jonquières within the Côtes-du-Rhône Village of Plan de Dieu.
 A short […]Keep Reading

 Clos Saint Antonin is a 15-hectare estate located outside the town of Jonquières within the Côtes-du-Rhône Village of Plan de Dieu.
-A short drive away from Courthézon where Domaine de la Janasse is situated, Clos Saint Antonin was purchased by the Sabon family in 2014.
-Small, compact and contiguous estates rarely come on the market in the Rhône, let along ones planted on the classic red clays, galets, and sand typical of Plan de Dieu.
+A short drive away from Courthézon, where Domaine de la Janasse is situated, Clos Saint Antonin was purchased by the Sabon family in 2014.
+Small, compact, and contiguous estates rarely come on the market in the Rhône, let alone ones planted on the classic red clays, galets, and sand typical of Plan de Dieu.
 While it is quite common to see the famed estates of Châteauneuf-du-Pape looking over the Rhône River towards Lirac to expand their holdings, more and more are looking north to Plan de Dieu since this terroir is quite similar to what they find in their backyard.
 While the whole family is involved with its farming and winemaking, Isabelle Sabon is heading up this new project – one supplemented by some of her family’s vineyards in Le Crau for the Clos Saint Antonin Châteauneuf-du-Pape.

 Some of the photos we used are courtesy of © Photo credits: Henrik Ehlers, Jysk Vin.
 Mange tak!Close